International Programmes 2022/2023

 Current information

-• cooperation with local authorities,
+• cooperation with local authorities

-• constant adaptation to the current requirements.
+• flexible reaction and constant adaptation to current requirements

 Recognised language exams offered (e.g. DSH, TestDaF, TOEFL)